Raoul Magrin-Vernerey: Interwar period

 Following the Armistice of 11 November 1918, he was assigned to the Allied Chief Commander of the Orient.
 He then joined the general staff headquarters as chief of the first bureau in the beginning of 1919 and appointed to command the 1st Moroccan Tirailleur Regiment (1^{er} Régiment de Tirailleurs Marocains, 1er R.T.M).
 On 25 September, he was designated to conduct a training program at the Center of Aviation of the 415th Infantry Regiment 415e RI of San Stefano where he was appointed as an aviation instructor.
 Following the assignment, he joined the administrative services of the Levant in Beirut, Lebanon as an adjoint to the administrator.
 He was designated as an Administrative Council on 1 March 1920 then Inspector on 19 October.
 In that post, he earned a citation at the order of the armed forces.
 On 11 May 1921, he was appointed to form the Army of the Levant in the Levant.
 On 1 July 1921, he assumed command of the 4th combat company of the 1st Squadron, eventually becoming the adjoint of the regimental commander.

 On 1 March 1924, he finally joined the ranks of the French Foreign Legion.
-After a brief tour with the 1st Foreign Infantry Regiment 1er REI, he was assigned to the 3rd Foreign Infantry Regiment, 3e REI (the recently-redesignated Marching Regiment of the Foreign Legion) and took part in the Moroccan campaign until 1927.
-Then, he was promoted to the rank of Chef de battaillon (Commandant – Major) in 1928.
+After a brief tour with the 1st Foreign Infantry Regiment 1er REI, he was assigned to the 3rd Foreign Infantry Regiment, 3e REI (the recently redesignated Marching Regiment of the Foreign Legion) and took part in the Moroccan campaign until 1927.
+Then, he was promoted to the rank of Chef de bataillon (Commandant – Major) in 1928.

 On 14 October 1930, he was designated to take command of the 16th Chasseur Battalion à Pied (16^{e} Bataillon de chasseurs à pied, 16e B.C.P).
 Following the command, he was reassigned to the Legion in 1931 and would not leave the Legion until October 1941.
 During his 10-year tenure, he was assigned to the 2nd Foreign Infantry Regiment, 2e REI, then stationed in Morocco and the 5th Foreign Infantry Regiment, 5e REI in Tonkin.